netdata/netdata/docs/guides/monitor/anomaly-detection.md

 Stay tuned for the next two parts of this guide, which provide more real-world context for the anomalies collector.
 First, maximize the immediate value you get from anomaly detection by tracking preconfigured alarms, visualizing anomalies in charts, and building a new dashboard tailored to your applications.
-Then, learn about creating custom ML models, which help you holistically monitor an application or service by monitor anomalies across a _cluster of charts_.
+Then, learn about creating custom ML models, which help you holistically monitor an application or service by monitoring anomalies across a _cluster of charts_.

 ### Related reference documentation